 Later in the day, we visit the World War II museum that has a detailed account of the stories if World War II where Nagaland was involved, along with a documentary explaining the same.
 Every evening, just before closing the day, there would be a live musical performance using traditional Naga instruments using local music.
 Enjoy the show before returning back to the homestay.
 Relax, sit by the fire and slide under the cozy blankets after a day spent filled with excitement and experiences.

-Day 4: Another day at the Festival, Stay in tents with the festival premises!
+Day 4, 7th December : Another day at the Festival, Stay in homestay with the festival premises!